Background pattern

 • Fever, signs of infection, or extreme fatigue.
 These symptoms may be due to a rare decrease in some blood cells.

-• Swelling of the mouth or skin disorders such as hives and itching, blisters on the skin.
-These may be signs of an allergic reaction.
+• Swelling of the mouth or skin disorders such as rashes and itching, blisters on the skin.
+These can be signs of an allergic reaction.

-The most frequent side effect reported with clopidogrelis bleeding.
-Bleeding can occur in the stomach or intestines, bruises, hematomas (abnormal bleeding or bruises under the skin), nasal bleeding, blood in urine.
-Also, a reduced number of cases of: bleeding of the blood vessels of the eyes, intracranial, pulmonary, or joint bleeding have been reported.
+The most common side effect reported with clopidogrelis bleeding.
+Bleeding can occur in the stomach or intestine, bruising, hematoma (abnormal bleeding or bruising under the skin), nosebleeds, blood in urine.
+A small number of cases of bleeding from the blood vessels of the eyes, intracranial bleeding, pulmonary bleeding, or joint bleeding have also been reported.

 If you experience prolonged bleeding while taking clopidogrel

-If you cut or get a wound, it is possible that bleeding may take a little longer than usual to stop.
+If you cut yourself or get injured, the bleeding may take a little longer than usual to stop.
 This is related to the mechanism of action of the medication, as it prevents the blood's ability to form clots.
-For minor cuts or wounds, such as cutting during shaving, this usually does not matter.
-However, if you are concerned about your bleeding, consult your doctor immediately (see section 2 "Warnings and precautions").
+For minor cuts or injuries, such as cutting yourself while shaving, this is usually not a problem.
+However, if you are concerned about your bleeding, consult your doctor immediately (see section 2 "Warnings and Precautions").

 Other side effects include: